InfluxTechnology/Rexgen_XML_Examples/Averaging_4_signals/README.md

-# Averaging four independant CAN signals to single CAN signal
+# Averaging Four Independent CAN Signals into a Single CAN Signal
-This example show how easy can be used Rexgen to collect four CAN signals and convert it using Simulink block style transformation.
+This example demonstrates how easily Rexgen can be used to collect four independent CAN signals and convert them into a single signal using Simulink-style block transformations.

-### Node structure
+### Node Structure

 ![.](nodes.jpg)

-### Scope data with KTC four channels
+### Scope Data with KTC Four Channels
 ![.](scope.jpg)

 ### CAN trace with Module Analyser